How to Buy and Sell Bitcoin in India?

 Bisq stands out from other exchanges mentioned above, as it is a decentralized crypto exchange that allows you to buy and sell cryptocurrencies (including bitcoin) without registration.

-Cryptonex is another P2P crypto platform which lets you instantly exchange cryptocurrencies, INR, and other currencies using your credit/debit card.
+Cryptonex is another P2P crypto platform that lets you instantly exchange cryptocurrencies, INR, and other currencies using your credit/debit card.
 However, unlike Bisq, the service is not anonymous, and the onboarding process plus KYC/AML verification takes more time.

 Last but not least, you can try to buy and sell bitcoins in India using a service like WazirX.
 Although the platform is still in beta, it includes both crypto-to-crypto exchange and peer-to-peer trading service which lets trade INR for Tether (USDT) cryptocurrency.